William Styron: Travels in Europe

 Styron spent an extended period in Europe.
 In Paris, he became friends with writers Romain Gary, George Plimpton, Peter Matthiessen, James Baldwin, James Jones and Irwin Shaw, among others.
-In 1953, the group founded the magazine Paris Review, which became a celebrated literary journal.
+In 1953, the group founded the magazine The Paris Review, which became a celebrated literary journal.

 The year 1953 was eventful for Styron in another way.
 Finally able to take advantage of his Rome Prize, he traveled to Italy, where he became friends with Truman Capote.
 At the American Academy, he renewed an acquaintance with a young Baltimore poet, Rose Burgunder, to whom he had been introduced the previous fall at Johns Hopkins University.
 They were married in Rome in the spring of 1953.

 Some of Styron's experiences during this period inspired his third published book Set This House on Fire (1960), a novel about intellectual American expatriates on the Amalfi coast of Italy.
 The novel received mixed reviews in the United States, although its publisher considered it successful in terms of sales.
 In Europe its translation into French achieved best-seller status, far outselling the American edition.